JasonZhu314/papers/_templates/Prompt - Deep Reading.md

 Today's date: <YYYY-MM-DD>
 My final reconstruction: <reconstruction>
 My unresolved questions: <questions>
+Taste calibration: <why it became influential; elegant part; weak part; what survived; what to test before building on it>
 Private ideas to avoid publishing: <private ideas or none>

 Rules: